belfinor/luniq/README.md

 }
 ```

-This code print output like this:
+This code prints output like this:

 ```
 f590291092005a35f5dd440c4aa157f22e61ad22459700cb2